UWStout/phaser3-esbuild-es6-template/README.md

   - Set git bash as your default terminal profile
   - Always make sure your eslint is working (look for errors under `output -> ESLint` in the terminal panel)

+## Node Package Voulnrability
+After running "npm install" it will report a high-severity vulnerability.
+This comes from the Audiosprite package.
+To solve this, we employ 'npm-force-resolutions' which runs automatically after install.
+You can run the install process a second time to see that no more vulnerabilities are reported.

+We are specifically focing minimist and underscore (used by Audiosprite) to newer versions that are not vulnerable to this attack (see the package.json for details).

 ## License

 [MIT](LICENSE).